-The most beautiful Green Magpie (Scientists name is Cissa Chinensis) is a member of the crow family, about the size of the Eurasian Jay or a touch smaller.
-The magpie is vivid green in color, marginally lighter on the underside, and has a thick black stripe from the bill to the nape.
+The most beautiful green magpie (Cissa Chinensis) is a member of the crow family, about the size of the Eurasian Jay or a touch smaller.
+The green magpie is a loud-voiced, gregarious, neon-colored bird of low- to mid-altitude subtropical woodlands.
+The magpie is vivid green, marginally lighter on the underside, and has a thick black stripe from the bill to the nape.
+When threatened, green magpies become combative, frequently “dive-bombing” and pecking at intruders with their sharp bills.

-The Magpie bird naturally searches for food both on the ground and in trees and takes a very high percentage of animal prey from myriad invertebrates, small reptiles, mammals, and young birds and eggs.
+The magpie bird naturally searches for food both on the ground and in trees and takes a very high percentage of animal prey from myriad invertebrates, small reptiles, mammals, young birds, and eggs.
 It will also take flesh from a carcass.
+The wide black stripes that go over their eyes are one of their most distinctive traits.

 Also Read: The Schlegel’s Asity (Philepitta schlegeli)